 Inspection and Compliance

-Local Health Department Inspections
+Local Building Department Inspections

 Penalties for Non-Compliance